Dublin City Volunteer Centre (DCVC) was established in January 2014 through a merger of Dublin City North and Dublin City South Volunteer Centres.

 Seán Mullen (Company Secretary)

-Seán Mullan had careers as a Marine Navigation Officer and a Church Minister before setting up and running a social enterprise called Third Space in Dublin City Centre.
+Seán Mullan joined the board in 2015.
+He had careers as a Marine Navigation Officer and a Church Minister before setting up and running a social enterprise called Third Space in Dublin City Centre.
 Having worked as General Manager of the project for six years he has recently handed over that role in order to work on the further development of the project.
 He served for two years overseas as a volunteer with Operation Mobilisation and has previously worked on a number of boards including Greater Blanchardstown Response to Drugs.
 He is married to Ana and has three adult children.

 Jennifer Russell (Director)